Dashlane/dashlane-cli/README.md

 dcli help
 ```

-In order to sync your vault:
+In order to sync your vault (this is also the recommended first step):

 ```
 dcli sync